-- R. 4.
-The administrative body defines the attribution of operational powers and identifies who among the executive directors holds the position of chief executive officer.
-If the chairman is assigned the position of chief executive officer or is assigned significant operational powers, the administrative body explains the reasons for this choice - At the meeting of 28 April 2022, the Board of Directors resolved to postpone the appointment of a Chief Executive Officer, entrusting the management of the company's operations to a General Manager with regard, on the one hand, to the characteristics and operations of the Company (i.e. holding company) and, on the other hand, to the attribution to said person of the office of Chief Executive Officer of the main investee operating company, also listed (i.e. UnipolSai).

-Pr inciples ("P") and recommendations ("R") Applied Not applied Not applicable References Explain R. 5.
-The number and skills of the independent directors are adequate with respect to the needs of the company and the functioning of the administrative body, as well as the establishment of the relative committees. ✓ Second Part - Section IV, paragraphs 4.2 and 4.3 Second Part - Section VII, par.
-7.1 The administrative body includes at least two independent directors, other than the chairman. ✓ Second Part - Section IV, par.
-4.3 - Table 2 In large companies with concentrated ownership, independent directors make up at least one-third of the administrative body. ✓ Unipol qualifies as a large company NOT subject to concentrated ownership.
-Second Part - Section IV, par.
-4.2 In other large companies, the independent directors make up at least half of the administrative body. ✓ Second Part - Section IV, par.
-4.2 In large companies, the independent directors meet, without the other directors, on a regular basis and at least once a year to evaluate the issues deemed of interest in relation to the functioning of the administrative body and company operations. ✓ Second Part - Section IV, par.
+Prin ciples ("P") and recommendations ("R") Applied Not applied Not applicable References Explain Recom mendations R. 4.
+The administrative body defines the attribution of management powers and identifies who among the executive directors holds the position of chief executive officer.
+If the chairman is assigned the position of chief executive officer or is assigned significant management powers, the administrative body explains the reasons for this choice. • At the meeting of 28 April 2022, the Board of Directors resolved to postpone the appointment of a Chief Executive Officer, entrusting the management of the company's operations to a General Manager with regard, on the one hand, to the characteristics and operations of the Company (i.e. holding company) and, on the other hand, to the attribution to said person of the office of Chief Executive Officer of the main investee operating company, also listed (i.e. UnipolSai).
+Second Part, section IV, par.
+4.10 R. 5.
+The number and skills of the independent directors are adequate with respect to the needs of the company and the functioning of the administrative body, as well as the establishment of the relative committees. ✓ Second Part, section IV, paragraphs 4.2 and 4.3 Second Part, section VII, par.
+7.1 The administrative body includes at least two independent directors, other than the chairman. ✓ Second Part, section IV, par.
+4.3 Annexes - Table 2 In large companies with concentrated ownership, independent directors make up at least one-third of the administrative body. ✓ Although Unipol qualifies as a large company NOT subject to concentrated ownership, more than one-third of the Directors are independent.
+Second Part, section IV, par.
+4.2 In other large companies, the independent directors make up at least half of the administrative body. ✓ Second Part, section IV, par.
+4.2 in large companies, the independent directors meet, without the other directors, on a regular basis and at least once a year to evaluate the issues deemed of interest in relation to the functioning of the administrative body and company operations. ✓ Second Part, section IV, par.
 4.11 R. 6.
-The administrative body assesses the independence of each non-executive director immediately after appointment as well as during the term of office in the event of circumstances relevant to independence and in any case at least once a year. ✓ Second Part - Section IV, par.
-4.11 For this purpose, each non-executive director provides all of the elements necessary or useful for the assessment of the administrative body which considers, on the basis of all available information, every circumstance that affects or may appear to be suitable to affect the independence of the director. ✓ Second Part - Section IV, par.
-4.2 R. 7.
-The circumstances that compromise, or appear to compromise, the independence of a director are at least the following: a) if he/she is a significant shareholder of the company; ✓ Second Part - Section IV, par.
-4.11 b) if he/she is, or has been in the previous three financial years, an executive director or an employee: of the company, of a company controlled by it of strategic importance or of a company subject to joint control; of a significant shareholder of the company; ✓
+The administrative body assesses the independence of each non-executive director immediately after appointment as well as during the term of office in the event of circumstances relevant to independence and in any case at least once a year. ✓ Second Part, section IV, par.
+4.11 For this purpose, each non-executive director provides all of the elements necessary or useful for the assessment of the administrative body which considers, on the basis of all available information, every circumstance that affects or may appear to be suitable to affect the independence of the director. ✓ Second Part, section IV, par.
+4.2